 \section{Introduction}

 Advances in travel and communication technologies have cleared the way for more connected organizations and societies.
-In well-connected structures, new ideas spread quickly leading to rapid adoption of innovation.
+In well-connected structures, new ideas spread quickly leading to rapid innovation adoption.

-While such enhanced knowledge diffusion is in principle beneficial, it may come at the cost of reduced knowledge production.
+While such enhanced knowledge diffusion is beneficial, it may come at the cost of reduced knowledge production.
 When an organization or society is well-connected, agents may shy away from experimentation with new ideas, since they can easily see the results of the experimentation efforts of other agents and adapt their actions accordingly.
-Because of this free riding, more connected organizations or societies may become homogeneous, converging on an inferior technology, and having lower overall welfare than less connected organizations or societies.
+Because of this free-riding, more connected organizations or societies may become homogeneous, converging on an inferior technology, and having lower overall welfare than less connected organizations or societies.

 We study this tension between knowledge diffusion and knowledge production in a simple two-period social bandit model.
 In each period, each agent has the choice between exploiting a safe well-known action or exploring a risky novel action.
 At the end of the first period, each agent observes the outcome of a randomly selected group of agents.
 We show that in equilibrium social welfare is not necessarily increasing in connectivity between agents.
-That is, in a better connected society or organization, in which each agent is likely to meet with a greater number of agents, the costs of free riding on knowledge production may dominate the benefits of connectivity on knowledge diffusion, leading to lower social surplus.
+That is, in a better connected society or organization, in which each agent is likely to meet with a greater number of agents, the costs of free-riding on knowledge production may dominate the benefits of connectivity on knowledge diffusion, leading to lower social surplus.

-We begin our analysis in Section \ref{sec: 2player_Econ} with a two-player economy.
-In this economy, equilibrium features three different regions based on initial beliefs: \rn{1}) both agents exploit; \rn{2}) one agent exploits, while the other explores; \rn{3}) both agents explore.
-Due to free riding, there is over-exploitation and under-exploration relative to the social optimum.
+We begin our analysis in Section~\ref{sec: 2player_Econ} with a two-player economy.
+In this economy, equilibrium features three different regions based on initial beliefs: (\rn{1}) both agents exploit; (\rn{2}) one agent exploits, while the other explores; (\rn{3}) both agents explore (Propositions~\ref{prop: 2_players_full_sharing} and~\ref{prop: 2_players_imperfect_comm}).
+Due to free-riding, there is over-exploitation and under-exploration relative to the social optimum (Proposition~\ref{prop: 2_player_planner}).
 Moreover, equilibrium social surplus is non-monotonic in the connection probability between the two agents.
-For some intermediate levels of connectivity, an increase in connectivity leads to lower equilibrium social surplus.
+For some intermediate levels of connectivity, an increase in the connection probability leads to lower equilibrium social surplus.